ndb796/Pytorch-Adversarial-Training-CIFAR/README.md

 #### 4. Basic Training with Robust Dataset

-* Normal dataset can be splited into robust dataset and non-robust dataset.
+* Normal dataset can be split into a robust dataset and non-robust dataset.
-* This robust dataset is conducted from a L2 adversarially trained model (epsilon = 0.5).
+* This robust dataset is conducted from an L2 adversarially trained model (epsilon = 0.5).
-* The construction method for robust dataset proposed by Andrew Ilyas in [NIPS 2019](https://arxiv.org/pdf/1905.02175.pdf).
+* The construction method for a robust dataset is proposed by Andrew Ilyas in [NIPS 2019](https://arxiv.org/pdf/1905.02175.pdf).
 * [Dataset download: Robust Dataset](https://postechackr-my.sharepoint.com/:u:/g/personal/dongbinna_postech_ac_kr/ET9LWRoUc9ZCjU0-szWt55ABQepaeB64I8ZAruOlwNDQHg?e=FOmeb5)
 <pre>
 python3 basic_training_with_robust_dataset.py